tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 Compact normal forms save a lot of copies.
 But they still _impose_ one copy as `compact` is the only way to introduce a compact value.
-To address that let's make an even more radical departure from the traditional model: compact normal form do away with the binary representation and send the pointer representation instead; let us do the opposite, and compute directly with the binary representation!
+To address that let's make an even more radical departure from the traditional model: compact normal forms do away with the binary representation and send the pointer representation instead; let us do the opposite, and compute directly with the binary representation!
 That is, `Branch (Branch (Leaf 1) (Leaf 2)) (Leaf 3))` would be